daily-co/daily-python/docs/src/usage.rst

     from daily import *
     Daily.init()

+See :func:`daily.Daily.init` for more details.

 Creating a call client
 --------------------------------------------------------

-Most of the functionality of the SDK lies into the :class:`daily.CallClient` class.
+Most of the functionality of the SDK lies in the :class:`daily.CallClient` class.
 A call client is used to join a meeting, handle meeting events, sending/receiving audio and video, etc.